 Here’s a comparison image that shows what changes were made in the variation:

 This success story emphasizes that web design is not only about aesthetics.
 The relative “visual weight” of various elements on the web page is what decides how clearly it conveys your message to visitors.

-In this case, the variation improved prioritization of visual elements.
+In this case, the variation improved the prioritization of visual elements.
 Right after telling visitors what product was available, the new visual hierarchy almost forced visitors to read the customer testimonials.
 This served to increase credibility by providing social proof and in turn, guided visitors’ decision-making further into the sales funnel.
 Thus, it was the new visual hierarchy created by Underwater Audio that helped visitors connect the dots and understand the story being told by the web page.

 In the Control page, visitors who proceeded to the next page probably did not read the customer testimonial; this made the product and its value proposition less credible, and possibly impacted sales.